mgarmash/modbus-mqtt/README.md

 # modbus-mqtt
 A serial Modbus to MQTT bridge

-This application polls registers in a serial modbus device and publishes the values read to an MQTT topic.
+This application polls registers in a serial modbus device and publishes the values read to a MQTT topic.
 This can be used to publish data from a Modbus device (for example an energy meter) to MQTT for consumption by a client (for example OpenHab).

 ## Building the application